astronomer/astronomer/docs/cli-getting-started.md

 astro auth login astronomer.cloud
 ```

-(_Note_: If you don't already have an account on our platform, running this command will automatically create one for you (and a default workspace as well) based on the name associated with your Google email address).
+**Note:** If you don't already have an account on our platform, running this command will automatically create one for you (and a default workspace as well) based on the name associated with your Google email address).

 If do already have an account on our app (app.astronomer.cloud), then press enter when you see something like: